 Framework core

-is leveraged to manage and provide extensions, with a set of default ones available in the framework-common-extensions
+In essence, the framework-core library's functionality is established by initializing the Host and the Client, which then interact through events managed by the Event Manager.
+Meanwhile, the Registry is leveraged to manage and provide extensions, with a set of default ones available in the framework-common-extensions project.

 Host

-plays a pivotal role in the framework.
+The Host plays a pivotal role in the framework.
 Its main responsibilities include:

 - Managing interactions with the underlying application that the host runs within, typically a DCC (Digital Content Creation) application, through plugins.